 This increase in the 3-D graphics’ depth and complexity and the greater complexity of simulation in areas like Civics explain why Civilization IV’s

-are considerably higher than its predecessor.
+system requirements are considerably higher than its predecessor.
 Some Mac gamers have fumed over the greater requirements, but, at later stages of the game when empires are particularly large, the game can slow down unless you’re on a machine that matches or exceeds the game’s hefty system requirements.
 (A G5 or better is mandatory, according to Aspyr.)

 Once your units have waged battle once, new buttons let you upgrade your units as the game progresses to give them more experience points and other advantages.
 Another great new addition to the game is an auto-save feature that saves your game at periodic points during gameplay.
 If you want to make sure the latest victories are recorded, you probably should save the game on every few minutes, just to be on the safe side.